 IF YOU COULD ADD THIS FEATURE, IT IS POSSIBLE TO BUILD SYSTEMS LIKE THESE: http://www.viprinet.com

 Kind regards and i would love to see this feature!

-#1 Updated by Jim Thompson about 1 year ago
+#1 Updated by Jim Thompson over 1 year ago

 - Assignee set to Jim Thompson

 - Target version set to Future